In this article:

 - View Email Details of Individual Accounts

 Natero email triggers (available for Growth & Enterprise) allow you to automate customer communication using saved email templates and pre-defined trigger rules.

-For example, you can create an email trigger to auto-send a feature promotion email to new users if they have not used a key feature during the first 10 days since signup; or a congratulation email to onboarding users who have reached a key usage milestone.
+For example, you can create an email trigger to auto-send a feature promotion email to users if they did not use a key feature after 10 days since signup; or a congratulation email to users who have reached a key usage milestone during onboarding.

-To create an email trigger, go to "Emails" - "Triggers" and follow the 4 steps described on the page.
-Note that you can save the changes anytime when you are editing the email trigger details.
+To create an email trigger, go to "Triggers" tab under "Emails" and follow the 4 steps indicated on the page.
+Note that you can save the changes anytime while editing the email trigger details.

 Step 1: Message